MJOLNIRPackage/MJOLNIR/docs/Tutorials/Quick/ConstantEnergy.rst

 Plotting a Q plane for constant energy
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-After one has gotten an overview of the data measured through the Viewer3D (explained in `<QuickView3D.html>`_ the next step is to plot only as single plane of constant energy as function of H, K, and L or :math:`Q_x` and :math:`Q_y` depending on the boolean state of the "rlu" key word argument.
+After one has gotten an overview of the data measured through the Viewer3D (explained in `<QuickView3D.html>`_ the next step is to plot only a single plane of constant energy as function of H, K, and L or :math:`Q_x` and :math:`Q_y` depending on the boolean state of the "rlu" key word argument.
 Two different binning methods are currently provided: Polar and XY.
-What is done is that the points measured are binned either.
+Either the points are binned using position (qx, qy) in rectangular or polar coordinates.
 For explanation of units and size of bins, see below

 .. code-block:: python
    :linenos: